aardon0466/Portfolio/README.md

 <b>Fall 2024 Respawn Game Jam</b>

-I participated in the Fall 2024 Respawn Game Jam where I assisted the design and development of a third person platformer using the Unreal engine in under 72 hours!
+I participated in the Fall 2024 Respawn Game Jam where I assisted the design and development of a third person platformer using the Unreal engine in under 72 hours.

 Here is the link to the itch.io page for the game: [https://crazyniss1.itch.io/polytron](https://crazyniss1.itch.io/polytron)